AdobeDocs/audience-manager.de-DE/help/using/reporting/dynamic-reports/trait-trait-overlap-report.md

 ## Beispielbericht

-Die folgende Abbildung zeigt eine allgemeine Übersicht über Elemente im [!UICONTROL Trait-to-Trait Overlap] Bericht.
+The following illustration provides a high-level overview of elements in the [!UICONTROL Trait-to-Trait Overlap] report.

 >[!NOTE]
 >
->Der [!UICONTROL Trait-to-Trait Overlap] Bericht gibt ein leeres Feld zurück, wenn es die gleiche Eigenschaft mit sich selbst vergleicht.
+>The [!UICONTROL Trait-to-Trait Overlap] report returns an empty field when it compares the same trait to itself.

 ![](assets/trait-to-trait-overlap.png)